 Next on the list is Railway City Brewery – a toast to history.
 Appropriately named after St. Thomas’s reputation as a railway hub, this train-centric brewery has been the winner of many Ontario Craft Brewery awards over the years.
 Most notable is their flagship, Black Coal Stout.
 A two-time gold medal winning full-body chocolate stout.

 Also located in St. Thomas, Block 3 Brewing Co. is too good to pass up.
 Known for exceptional quality, your taste buds will thank you for stopping in.
-Excelling at specialty beers, try one of Block 3’s multiple colab beers, made with famous breweries from around the world.
+Excelling at specialty beers, try one of Block 3’s multiple collab beers, made with famous breweries from around the world.

 With a short distance more, road trippers will find themselves in Guelph.
 Home to several breweries, but if we had to choose just one, it would be Fixed Gear Brewing.
 An incredible rustic and hip joint, Fixed Gear focuses on the eccentric side of things.
 Try their deliciously smooth Milkshake IPA, or their bright and tangy sour series!